5starkarma/document-scanner/README.md

-# document_scanner
+# Document Scanner

-An OpenCV app for aligning a document in an image using homography.
+OpenCV implementation of a document scanner using homography.

+---